isallam/ingest-csv/README.md

 For example people.csv include person information only, but address.csv include, address information, location information and also relationship to the person owning the address (house/business)

-The Mapper sections are
+### The Mapper sections are
-- "ClassName" : the main class that need to be generated from the CSV
+- **"ClassName"**     : the main class that need to be generated from the CSV
-- "ClassKey"  : (optional) What identify the uniqueness of the object so a second process of the same file doesn duplicate the data.
+- **"ClassKey"**      : (optional) What identify the uniqueness of the object so a second processing doesn duplicate the data.
-- "Integers"  : list of integer attributes in the schema and their corresponding columns name in the CSV file
+- **"Attributes"**    : list of attributes in the schema and their corresponding column names in the CSV file
-- "Strings"   : list of string attributes... (same as above)
-- "Floats"    : list of float attributes... (same as above)
-- "Dates"     : list of DateTime attributes... (same as above) [this type of attributes might not be fully implemented yet]
-- "Relationships" : list of class relationship details, here are the relationship elements
+- **"Relationships"** : list of class relationship details, here are the relationship elements
-    - "RelationshipName": name of the schema attribute that reference the relationship
+    - "RelationshipName"  : name of the schema attribute that reference the relationship
     - "ToClass"           : target type of the relationship
     - "ToClassRelationshipName" : (optional) if there is a reverse relationship, this is the name
     - "Key"               : a list of keys that represent the uniqueness of the related object and how they map from schema attribute name to csv file column name (see AddressMapper.json for a complex type of keys)

+- "DateFormat"     : (optinal) format string for the date type described [here](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#predefined), default is: "dd-MM-yyyy"
+- "DateTimeFormat" : (optinal) format string for the DateTime type described [here](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#predefined), default is: "yyyy-MM-dd'T'HH:mm:ss.n"
+- "TimeFormat"     : (optinal) format string for the Time type described [here](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#predefined), default is: "HH:mm:ss.n"
+---

+### com.objy.se.IngestCSV Parameters are (*see buidl.gradle for usage*)
+- bootfile: "Name of the graph DB bootfile."
+- csvfile: "Name of the CSV file to ingest." for processing one file
+- csvfilePattern: "Quoted Pattern of the CSV files to ingest.", for processing many files with wild card.
+- mapper: "Name of the JSON mapper file."
+- isTabDelim: "Use Tab delimited fields" (default is a 'comma' delimited files)

 ## To run the test